mamonu/mamonu.github.io/_pages/01_about.md

   - Testing (from unit to integration to end-to-end).
 I love pytest and its plugins
   - profiling and finding ways to run code faster (a remnant from my C++ days!)
   - Lisp-family functional languages such as Clojure
-  - Functional Languages in general (monads/monoids and other interesting topics)
+  - Functional Languages in general

 ```